shapedthought/go-veeam-auth/README.md

         log.Fatal(err)
     }

-    // use the MakeHeaders method to add the headers for you gva.AddHeaders(r, profile, token)
+    // use the AddHeaders method to add the headers for you gva.AddHeaders(r, profile, token)

 The function takes the Request pointer, the Profile struct and the Token struct.